cultureamp/kaizen-design-system/CONTRIBUTING.md

 `yarn clean`

-### Elm

-Elm support for Kaizen has been discontinued as of 11/03/2022 - You may continue use and contribute to the Elm library via the new [elm-ui](https://github.com/cultureamp/elm-ui) repository.

 ## Releasing packages

 Automated releases to the npm public registry are triggered for all pull requests containing modifications to one or more npm packages (found in the `/packages/` directory).
 The information required to determine the version update for each release is taken from the title and content of the pull request.